 Due to the safety of students and their property, NEBC student housing is to remain locked at all times.
 Outside doors are never to be propped open.
 Therefore, students are required to keep track of their keys at all times and are not allowed to let anyone borrow or copy their keys.
 If a student becomes locked out of their housing, they must contact their Residence Assistant.
-If a student loses their key, they must request a new one via forms located in the common areas.
-This must be given to the VP of Administration, Dave King.
-The cost for replacement keys is \$30 for the first key needing to be replaced and \$50 for each subsequent key.
-Key codes for the laundry room, hallways, and Common areas, as well as the combination to the Yard, are not to be shared.
+If a student loses their key, they must request a new one with the following procedure: